arodriguezalv/git-demo/README.md

  directory name.
 It is because it is the exe file we would like to get opened when we need an editor in Git.
 This file corresponds to the Notepad++ startup of the software.

+ I believe git-bash is an actual bash shell, so when it starts, it runs a .bashrc file from somewhere (most likely your home directory or the directory git-bash starts in).